deepin-community/opam/README.md

   `./configure` once done
 * Run `make libinstall` at the end

-_Note_: If you install on your system (without changeing the prefix), you will need to install as root (`sudo`).
+_Note_: If you install on your system (without changing the prefix), you will need to install as root (`sudo`).
 As sudo do not propagate environment variables, there wil be some errors.
 You can use `sudo -E "PATH=$PATH" in order to be sure to have the good environment for install.